 Mike Crosby, OFM Cap

 Michael H. Crosby belongs to the Midwest Province of the Capuchin Franciscans.
-He lives in fraternity with other brothers serving the poor in Milwaukee's downtown area.
+He lived in fraternity with other brothers serving the poor in Milwaukee's downtown area.
 He has a masters in economics (1985), an STL (1990), and a PhD in Theology (1989).
-Mike's ministry is twofold: three-fourths is spent writing and speaking about biblical spirituality geared for our "First World" society.
-The other involves him in the corporate responsibility movement, advising investors concerned about using their monies to promote social change.
+Mike's ministry was twofold: three-fourths spent writing and speaking about biblical spirituality geared for our "First World" society.
+The other involved leadership in the corporate responsibility movement, advising investors concerned about using their monies to promote social change.
 Br.
 Mike Crosby passed away in 2017.

 Books authored by Mike Crosby-Ordering information can be found at: michaelcrosby.net